Endometriosis treatment with private gynaecologist in London

-Each treatment option has its own risk and benefits.
+Each treatment option has its own risk and benefits, you will need to speak to your gynaecologist to discuss the best option for you.
 Among the factors which will be considered by you and your gynaecologist when discussing treatment are; the nature and severity of your symptoms; your age; how many treatments you have previously tried; if you want to get become pregnant; and your general feelings about undergoing surgery.
 If a woman is coming to the end of the menopause or is not having fertility problems, there is a chance that symptoms may improve without treatment being necessary.
 In many cases, symptoms can be monitored on an ongoing basis, to see if they get worse before treatment is decided upon.

 Fertility problems related to endometriosis

 Not being able to get pregnant is one of the main problems encountered by women with endometriosis.
 This problem is not yet fully understood, but damage to the ovaries or fallopian tubes could be the cause.
 Surgical treatment is able to address the problem through the removal of endometriosis tissue, but it is never certain that women will be able to get pregnant following the procedure.
 It should be noted that not all women with endometriosis do encounter fertility problems.

 It is recognised that women with endometriosis classed as moderate to severe have a lower chance of becoming pregnant with the in vitro fertilisation (IVF) treatment.

 Some women with endometriosis will develop ovarian cysts, which are cysts filled with fluids that can grow to become painful, and adhesions, which are areas of ‘sticky’ endometriosis tissue that can result in the binding of organs.
 While ovarian cysts and adhesions can be treated with surgery, if the endometriosis returns in the future they may come back.

 Complications with endometriosis surgery